waynchi/DopamineAPI_Android-Client/README.md

 If a user is rewared for an action, they are more likely to reapeat that action.
 But if you reward them everytime, they quickly learn to ignore it.
 So when and how should you reward them and when should you just give them feedback?
 After a user completes a target action, use the `.reinforce()` method to ask if now is the right time to reward a user.
 Let's prepare your project so that you can use `.reinforce()` in your app.
 <br>
-##3.1) Tell the client about your reinforement functions
+##3.1) Tell the client about your reinforcement functions
 When the API desides that it's the right time to reward a user for completing your tagerget action, it triger one of your "reinforcement fucntions".
 A "reward functions" when it's the right time to reward a user or a "feedback functions" when it desides not to reward the user.
 A reward function can be anything(app enhancement, notification, animation) that makes the user feel good.
 A feedback function dryly inform a user that they completed the action.
 These can be subtle (a button changes color, a screen advances to a summary screen) or overt (dice roll going poorly, slot machine wheel loosing).
 You don't need to write the functions yet.
 Just name them and let the client know that they exist.
 For now, make your reward a notification about what an awesome developer you are, and make your feedback a notification that the server heard your request.

 Declair the names of the reinforcement fucntions in your code from step 1.2 so that it looks like this: